Companies are planning to bump pay by 3 percent on average. But that doesn’t mean we need to settle for average.

-Companies have been moving away from awarding small salary increases to the entire staff and toward singling out top performers.
-But scoring a big bump isn’t just about standing out from the crowd.
-Your timing and preparation can make the difference in how much you get, and when.
+In general, employers have been moving away from awarding flat salary increases to the whole team and singling out top performers instead.
+Scoring a big bump isn’t just about standing out from the crowd, though.
+Timing and preparation can make the difference in how much you get, and when.
+Here’s how to nail it.

 2. Time it right.